aggie-coding-club/Sizzler/README.md

 ## Get started

 The project runs with the expectation you have Expo Go installed already from either the App Store or Google Play Store.
+Additionally, it is assumed that you already have node installed with some package manager.
+This document will assume you are using `npm`, so change the commands as needed.

 1. Clone Files